Katrina Trask

-Life account
+Biography

-She was born Kate Nichols in Brooklyn, New York to George Little Nichols and Christina Mary Cole.
+She was born Katrina Nichols in Brooklyn, New York to George Little Nichols and Christina Mary Cole.
 Her father was a partner in a large importing firm.

 She married Spencer Trask, a prominent Wall Street banker and financier, on November 12, 1874.
 Her husband was a director of several railroads and the president of the Edison Illuminating Company of New York.
-He also helped plan and finance the reorganization of the New York Times in 1896.
+He also helped plan and finance the reorganization of The New York Times in 1896.

 Katrina was the mother of four children, all of whom died in infancy or childhood.
 Spencer was killed in a railroad accident in 1909.
 In 1913 Katrina suffered several heart attacks and spent much of the remainder of her life developing and financing Yaddo, an artists' community in Saratoga Springs, New York, where she was an invalid.

 On February 6, 1921, she married longtime family friend George Foster Peabody.
 Katrina died less than a year later in 1922, and is buried at Yaddo.